jensdietrich/null-annotation-inference/nullannoinference-refiner/README.md

 # The Refiner Module

-The refined uses static analysis to improve the precision and recall of issues.
+The refiner uses static analysis to improve the precision and recall of issues.
 Note that issues are expected to have a scope set (see scoper module), and only issues are processed that have a main scope.
 In Maven projects, that corresponds to classes defined in `src/main/java` with binaries generated in `target/classes`.

 Issues that are observed in *negative tests*, i.e. tests triggering abnormal behaviour, are removed, while additional issues and inferred for sub / superclasses and added by applying Liskov's Substitution Principle.
+This is detected based on the test oracle -- tests that check for expected exceptions or errors are considered negative.

 usage: `java -cp <classpath> nz.ac.wgtn.nullannoinference.refiner.Main <args>`